TKS2145/schoolrepo/Evidence(screenshots).md

 Showing a summary and finish the program.
 All works fine and the program is safe from  user crashing it.
 It also accounts for several user misteps but since it is customisable for thee user , user enters its own categories, typos can make it a little messy for the user but the program will not crash.

-Thank you for reading and going through this README file
+Thank you for reading and going through this Evidence(sreenshots).md file